 - Temporary slope stabilization and revegetation will be necessary during construction, and until permanent drainage and successful revegetation is achieved. - Landscaping may be necessary to recreate natural character, minimize visual impact or to create a buffer between the trail and adjacent uses.
-Landscaping recommendations in the Town Development Code should be followed.
+Landscaping recommendations in the Town Development Code and Town of Blue River Noxious Weed Management Plan (2021) should be followed.

-Structures
+G. Structures

-Structures are trail corridor improvements necessary for user comfort or to solve specific drainage, grading, safety and water crossing situations.
+Structures are trail corridor improvements necessary for user comfort or to solve specific drainage, grading, safety, and water crossing situations.
 For public safety and economy, most structures should be designed by a design professional.
 Trail structures should complement the character of the surrounding landscape.
-Typical structures related to trail development are: retaining walls, bridges, boardwalks, turnpikes, fences, steps, stairways, railings and other user amenities such as restrooms and benches.
-Some structures have already been discussed in the Drainage section of this manual.
+Typical structures related to trail development are retaining walls, bridges, boardwalks, turnpikes, fences, steps, stairways, railings, and other user amenities such as restrooms and benches.
+Some structures have already been discussed in the Drainage section of this appendix.

-Retaining Walls
+1. Retaining Walls